JordyBaylac/blockchain-recipes/PrivateBlockchain/README.md

 - [levelDB](https://github.com/Level/level) for storing and loading the chain.
 - [crypto-js](https://github.com/brix/crypto-js) for hashing blocks.

-Application is componed of:
+Application is composed by:

-- *simpleChain.js*: Block data model and Blockchain implementation
+- *simpleChain.js*: Block data model and Blockchain implementation.
 - *levelSandbox.js*: wrapper around levelDB to store and load the chain.
 - *app.js*: sample usage of the blockchain.